Your browser does not support JavaScript!

 CHAPTERS

-Chapters consists of a group of young people, along with an adult advisor, who work together to make a positive change in their school and community.
-The chapter is youth-driven and youth-led and serves as the center of communication, training, and learning opportunities.
-Chapter members develop a mission statement and an action plan to guide their work to become advocates for positive change in their school and community.
-OCFNLP staff provide assistance and support for chapter development and campaign/project/activity implementation, and they remain in contact with the students and advisor(s) on a continuous basis.
+Chapters consist of a group of young people, along with an adult advisor, who work together to make a positive change in their schools and communities.
+The chapter is youth-driven and youth-led, serving as the center of communication, training, and learning opportunities.
+Chapter members follow a project-based approach to work on substance use prevention projects, which includes discussion/research, planning, implementation, and reflection.
+OCFNLP staff provides ongoing technical assistance to support chapter development and projects.

 OUTREACH